CBS shares tumble on report of sexual misconduct by CEO Moonves

 Reuters could not immediately reach Moonves for a comment.

-The New Yorker did not immediately to Reuters’ request for comment.
+The New Yorker did not immediately respond to Reuters’ request for comment.

 The allegations involve incidents that go back, in part, more than 20 years, the Hollywood Reporter said, citing sources with knowledge of the matter who it did not identify.